-We have audited the financial statements of United Fidelity Insurance Company (P.S.C.). (the "Company"), which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss, statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended and notes to the financial statements, including material accounting policies.
+We have audited the financial statements of United Fidelity Insurance Company (P.S.C) (the "Company"), which comprise the statement of financial position as at 31 December 2024, and the statement of profit or loss, statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2024, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) ('IFRSs') as issued by the International Accounting Standards Board (IASB).